 Recording your time worked is done online through a program called Kronos.
-Once the Student Employment Office receives your completed paperwork, your job will be entered into the payroll system.
+Once the Student Employment Office receives your completed paperwork, your job will be entered into the payroll system, which connects to Kronos to create an online timesheet for you.
 You will receive an email to your CSU email account from the Student Employment Office confirming your job has been entered and the date when you should expect to be able to log into Kronos.